wickworks/witchdice/README.md

 ###### LAYOUT #######
 - have a dice summary for what was rolled : [10d6]

+- bigger number buttons
+- better border decorations to match the banner

 - better mobile layout for attacks; right now it gets scrambled
 - sort abilities to end of roll list
-- applies conditions >>> just say what the condition is

-- better border decorations to match the banner

 ##### FEATURES ######
-- d2 and d100, and a dX
+- dX dice?
 - X-card raised :::: anonymous or not

-- be able to rearrange 5e attacks
+- do an ACCESSIBILITY PASS; be able to tab through it all easily

 - saving complicated expressions for re-rolling
   - click something in roll history to set it back up